 What's more -- his injury-plagued past appears to be behind him, as he played in all 82 games this season, the first time he's done that since his rookie season back in 2010-11.
 Skinner has two years left on his current six-year contract, and figures to be back in a top-six role for the Carolina Hurricanes next season.

-Jeff Skinner recorded his first goal of the season in Saturday's 5-1 loss to the Capitals.
+Jeff Skinner scored the lone goal for Carolina in Saturday's 5-1 loss to the Blue Jackets.

 Skinner was able to find twine for the third time in the last five outings, including two straight.
 The 23-year-old has refused to be shy around the crease, firing towards net 26 times in that span and seemingly always hungry for more tallies.
 The winger now sits at 50 points this campaign -- the third time Skinner's reached that feat in his career.

 Jeff Skinner contributed a goal on six shots and an assist to the cause in a 4-3 win over the Rangers on Thursday night.

 It's got to be a pleasant change of pace for Skinner's fantasy owners that the points have been coming steadily for him rather than in small bursts -- although this was his first multi-point effort since March 8, he's found the scoresheet in four of his last five and 10 of his last 15 games, tallying up six goals and eight assists in that span.
 It helps that he's been firing the puck with wild abandon lately, notching 21 shots in the last four games.
 Skinner's now just a point away from hitting 50 for the third time in his six-year career.